-A Tender: what is it?
+An LMS Tender: what is it?

-UT is starting a tender for our Learning Management System (LMS).
+UT is running a tender for our Learning Management System (LMS).
 A tender is a formal request in which we as UT ask suppliers to show us why we should choose to use their system in the upcoming years.
 Our current LMS, Canvas, is part of this tender.
 It’s important to stress that starting a tender does not automatically mean we are changing systems.

 Why an LMS tender?